-Dee Street runs super fun, down to earth dance classes for women based in studios around Melbourne.
+Dee Street runs super fun, down to earth dance classes for women.

 We build our rad original choreography around our passion for teaching women moves and attitudes that give you rhythm, flow, power and freedom in your body, mind and soul.